pr4aveen/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

 :bulb: **Tip:**<br>
-* Undo/redo feature keeps track of changes in state, and hence will not work on `help` command which does not change the state of the application.
+* Undo/redo feature keeps track of changes in state, and hence will not work on `help` command which does not change the state of the application.<br>
-* Redo command only works if there the previous command is `undo`.
+* Redo command only works if there the previous command is `undo`.<br>

 </div>